Monte Carlo characterization of PETALO, a full-body liquid xenon-based PET detector: Simulation and reconstruction

 \subsection{Time of Flight}

 The coincidence time resolution is usually defined as the standard deviation or full-width-half-maximum of the $t_1^\mathrm{det} - t_2^\mathrm{det} $ distribution, where $t_{1(2)}^\mathrm{det} $ is the timestamp of the first detected photon for each gamma interaction.
 Since the gamma emission point is the center of the geometrical system, this distribution has central value equal to zero and its fluctuation is due to the position of the gamma interaction inside a crystal, the fluctuation of the emission time of the photons and the time photons take to reach a SiPM and get detected.
 While this is true for PET scanners with pixelated crystals, which don't provide information on the actual point where the gamma interacts inside the crystal, in a continuous, LXe-based PET $t^\mathrm{det} _{1(2)}$ can be corrected using the information on the 3D position.
-In the ideal case where both the time and the position of the gamma interactions were known with no error, the CTR should be exactly zero, because the point of emission of the gammas would be identified with perfect resolution.
-The CTR can be defined, therefore, as the FWHM of the distribution
+In the ideal case where both the time and the position of the gamma interactions were known with no error, the point of emission of the gammas would be identified with perfect resolution.
+Therefore, we define the CTR as the FWHM of the difference between two quantities: the difference between the measured arrival time of the first photons on the SiPMs (corrected for the time spent by optical photons to arrive to the photosensors) and the difference between the true time of the interaction of the gammas in xenon:

-where $t^{\textrm{opt}}$ is the time the scintillation photon takes to go from the emission point to the SiPM where it is detected and $t^{\gamma}$ is the time between the emission of the 511-keV gamma and its interaction in the xenon.
+where $t^{\textrm{opt}}$ is the time the first scintillation photon takes to go from the emission point to the SiPM where it is detected and $t^{{\rm true}}$ is the time between the emission of the 511-keV gamma and its interaction in the xenon.
 Since the speed of optical photons in LXe is not constant, because the refraction index depends on the wavelength, but there is no information available on the wavelength of the detected photons, the value corresponding to the wavelength peak (1.69) is used to calculate $t^{\textrm{opt}}$, to optimize the correction.